ElinaJnK/pde_simulation/README.md

 ## Analysis

 In our analysis we decided to look at randomely generated fixed size systems and varied the number of tridiagonal systems we were going to solve at the same time.
-As such, we varied the number of systems from 20 to 1024 (the maximum number of threads).
+As such, we varied the number of systems (from 20 to 1024, the maximum number of threads).
 Here is a representation of our results :

 ![Comparison betweeen PCR and Thomas' method](PCR_Thomas.png)